drkrillo/docs/creator/3d-essentials/colliders.md

 > `import { GltfContainer, ColliderLayer } from "@dcl/sdk/ecs"`

-See \[Imports]\(\{{< ref "/content/creator/sdk7/getting-started/coding-scenes.md#imports" >\}}) for how to handle these easily.
+See [Imports](../sdk7/getting-started/coding-scenes.md#imports) for how to handle these easily.
 {% endhint %}

 #### Animated models

-When setting colliders to use the visible geometry on a model that includes \[armature-based animations]\(\{{< ref "/content/creator/3d-modeling/animations.md" >\}}), the animations aren't followed by colliders.
+When setting colliders to use the visible geometry on a model that includes [armature-based animations](../3d-modeling/animations.md), the animations aren't followed by colliders.
 The collider meshes keep their original shape.
 If an animation involves deforming a meshe's geometry, the collider meshes retain the un-animated shape while the animation plays.

 When playing animations that involve moving full meshes without changing their shape, these changes are accurately reflected by colliders.
 For example if a platform moves as part of an animation, the platform´s collider does move with the animation.